opensafely/documentation/docs/job-server.md

 To run code for real in the production environment, use the [https://jobs.opensafely.org](https://jobs.opensafely.org) site.
 Here you can see (even without a login) all the ongoing projects within OpenSAFELY, and the specific _jobs_ that have been run on the server.
-To submit jobs (i.e., to run actions), the general process is as follows:
+To submit job-requests (i.e., to run one or more actions), the general process is as follows:

 *  **Log in** using your GitHub credentials (this should happen automatically if you have access to the OpenSAFELY GitHub organisation).
 * **Create a workspace** (or select an existing workspace):
 	* click the `Add a New WorkSpace` button
 	* choose a name, for example the name of the repo
-	* select a database to run against: either the full database, or a ~20% sample of it (note - the sample is not intended to be representative/random - sampling is based on an arbitrary selection of practices)
+	* select a database to run against: either the full database, or a ~20% sample of it (sampling is based on an arbitrary selection of practices and not guaranteed to be representative)
-	* select the repo and branch that you want to run actions with
+	* select the repo and branch whose action you want to run
 	* click `Submit`.
 *  **Select actions** to run:
 	* select the actions you want to run by clicking the `Run` buttons